Larson’s collision with Elliott is early season NASCAR drama | Times Leader

 The Hendrick meeting rooms back in North Carolina should be tremendously entertaining on Monday and Tuesday as the two teams sort out the hard feelings and examine the motives in this drama from the race closest to Hollywood.

 Larson repeatedly expressed regret, but speculated it probably won’t make Elliott feel much better.
-Larson’s spotter, Tyler Monn, on Twitter, saying he was paying too much attention to Logano.
+Larson’s spotter, Tyler Monn, tried to take the blame for the collision on Twitter, saying he was paying too much attention to Logano.

 “They’re great teammates, always have been, and I know we’re all good teammates together,” said Cliff Daniels, Larson’s crew chief.
 “Like he said, that’s nothing that (Larson) would ever do intentionally, and that’s a tough racing deal.
 I don’t blame Chase at all for what could have been the race-winning move, and he just told his side of the story.”